Dave Grohl: Television

-Since his first appearance in 1992, Grohl has been a musical guest on Saturday Night Live 14 times—more than any other musician.
+Since his first appearance in 1992, Grohl has been a musical guest on Saturday Night Live 15 times—more than any other musician.
 He has appeared with Nirvana, Foo Fighters, Them Crooked Vultures, Mick Jagger, and Tom Petty and the Heartbreakers.

 Grohl has also appeared in several sketches on SNL.
 On October 13, 2007, he performed in the SNL Digital Short "People Getting Punched Just Before Eating".
 On February 6, 2010, he appeared as a middle-aged punk rock drummer reuniting the group "Crisis of Conformity" (fronted by Fred Armisen) after 25 years in a skit later on in the episode.
-On March 9, 2011, he appeared in the SNL Digital Short "Helen Mirren's Magical Bosom" and the sketch "Bongo's Clown Room".
+On April 9, 2011, he appeared in the SNL Digital Short "Helen Mirren's Magical Bosom" and the sketch "Bongo's Clown Room".

-In August 2000, Grohl voiced Daniel Dotson, an egotistical art instructor, in Is It Fall Yet?, the first of two film-length installments for MTV's animated series Daria.

 In mid-2010, Grohl added his name to the list of contributing rock star voice cameos for Cartoon Network's heavy metal parody/tribute show, Metalocalypse.
 He voiced the controversial Syrian dictator, Abdule Malik in the season 3 finale, Doublebookedklok.

 In February 2013, Grohl filled in as host of Chelsea Lately for a week.
 Guests included Elton John, who disclosed on the E! show that he would appear with Grohl on the next Queens of the Stone Age album.
 Grohl had previously hosted the show during the first week of December 2012 as part of "Celebrity Guest Host Week".

 On May 20, 2015, David Letterman selected Grohl and the Foo Fighters to play "Everlong" as the last musical guest on the final episode of Late Show with David Letterman.
-Letterman stated that he considered "Everlong" to be his favorite song and that he and the band were "joined at the hip" ever since the band canceled tour dates to play his first show back from heart bypass surgery at his request.

 On December 1, 2015, Grohl appeared on an episode of The Muppets where he competed in a "drum off" with Animal.

 Grohl appeared in the 50th anniversary season of Sesame Street in February 2019.

-On January 28, 2021, it was announced that the first authorized Dave Grohl documentary will be released via The Coda Collection.
-The documentary was released April 30, 2021, as What Drives Us.

-On 8 October 2021, Grohl was the guest storyteller on CBeebies Bedtime Story, reading a story based on The Beatles song, Octopus's Garden.
+On January 28, it was announced that the first authorized Dave Grohl documentary will be released via The Coda Collection.
+On October 8, Grohl was the guest storyteller on CBeebies Bedtime Story, reading a story based on the Beatles song "Octopus's Garden".